alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2021/2021-05-03-shariah-no-needs-human-to-complete-it.md

 ---
+group1: true
+hijri: Ramadan 21, 1442 AH
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "Acts of worship are Tawqifi"
-hijri: Ramadan 21, 1442 AH
-source: "Fatawa Al-Lajnah Al-Daimah, Fatwa no. 2467"
+source: Fatawa Al-Lajnah Al-Daimah, Fatwa no. 2467
-category: [bidah]
+summary: The fundamental rule on the acts of worship is that it is bound by a religious text and not subject to personal opinion
+tags:
+- alifta
+title: Acts of worship are Tawqifi
 translation: false
-lang: en
-tags: [alifta]
-summary: "The fundamental rule on the acts of worship is that it is bound by a religious text and not subject to personal opinion"
-group1: true
 ---

 ### Question: